 - Call ORS and provide the Medicare number and effective dates for parts A and B over the phone.

 Your insurance carrier will enroll you in the version of your plan for Medicare eligible members.
 Your carrier will send you ID cards and welcome kits.
-If you tell ORS your Medicare number at least two months prior to your Medicare starting date, your insurance cards will usually arrive before your coverage begins.
-If you need health services before your cards arrive, contact the insurance carrier directly to get your policy number or to verify coverage.
+If you provide ORS with your Medicare number at least two months before your Medicare starting date, your insurance cards will usually arrive before your coverage begins.
+If you need health services before your cards arrive, contact your insurance carrier directly to get your policy number or to verify coverage.
 For more information, go to your insurance carrier's website.
-Waiting to enroll in Medicare could affect your eligibility and coverage.
+Waiting to enroll in Medicare could affect your insurance eligibility and coverage.

 Effects of other group insurance

-In addition, you cannot enroll your spouse as an insurance dependent if they are separately enrolled as an eligible state employee or retiree.
+In addition, you cannot enroll your spouse in your insurance if they're separately enrolled as an eligible state employee or retiree.

 Enrolling or changing your enrollment after retirement

 While you're actively employed, you can only change your insurance enrollments during the annual open enrollment period.
-As a retiree, you can change your insurance enrollments at any time during the year using miAccount, or by submitting an Insurance Enrollment/Change Request (R0452G) form.
+As a retiree, you can change your insurance enrollments at any time using miAccount, or by submitting an Insurance Enrollment/Change Request (R0452G) form.

 Enrolling for the first time.
-If you are enrolling in the retirement system's insurance after your retirement effective date, your coverage will begin on the first day of the sixth month after ORS receives the required forms and proofs.
-For example, if we receive your Insurance Enrollment/Change Request (R0452G) form with necessary proofs of eligibility on Feb.
+If you're enrolling in your retiree insurance after your retirement effective date, your coverage will begin on the first day of the sixth month after ORS receives your enrollment request and required proofs.
+For example, if we receive your Insurance Enrollment/Change Request (R0452G) form with necessary proofs of eligibility Feb.
 10, your coverage will begin Aug.
 1.

 If you have a qualifying event, such as an involuntary loss of other group coverage or a change in family status, and you submit the required documents (see below) within 30 days, the six-month waiting period does not apply.

-For retirees with Medicare, coverage can begin first day of the second month after we receive your request and proof of the qualifying event.
-For example, if we receive your application and proofs of qualifying event July 14, your coverage will begin Sept.
+For retirees with Medicare, coverage can begin first day of the second month after we receive your enrollment request and proof of the qualifying event.
+For example, if we receive your enrollment request and proof of the qualifying event July 14, your coverage will begin Sept.
 1.

-If we get the request and proofs in later, but within 30 days of the qualifying event, you will not be enrolled until a month later.
+If we get your enrollment request and proofs in later, but within 30 days of the qualifying event, you will not be enrolled until a month later.

-If you are changing insurance coverage, ORS will adjust your premiums, if needed, the month the insurance becomes effective.
-We cannot refund premiums withheld before or in the month you report the change If you are adding a spouse or dependent to your coverage, their coverage will begin the first day of the sixth month after the completed request is received unless you have a qualifying event.
+If you're changing insurance coverage, ORS will adjust your premiums, if needed, the month your insurance change takes effect.
+We cannot refund premiums withheld before or in the month you report the change If you're adding a spouse or dependent to your coverage, their coverage will begin the first day of the sixth month after ORS receives the completed enrollment request, unless you have a qualifying event.

 Changing plans.
 To change your insurance plan, log in to miAccount and click Insurance Coverage, or complete the Insurance Enrollment/Change Request (R0452G) form and return it to ORS along with all required proofs.
-If you are currently enrolled in any health insurance plan with the retirement system, you can change your enrollment to another plan regardless of your Medicare status.
-Your change in coverage will be the first day of the second month after your request and required proofs are received.
-For example, if ORS receives your change request and any required proofs on Jan.
-10, your coverage with the new plan will begin on March 1.
+If you're currently enrolled in any health insurance plan with the retirement system, you can change your enrollment to another plan regardless of your Medicare status.
+Your change in coverage will be the first day of the second month after ORS receives your enrollment request and required proofs.
+For example, if ORS receives your enrollment change request and any required proofs Jan.
+10, your coverage with the new plan will begin March 1.

-Coverage in the new plan will begin the first day of the month after ORS receives your materials if you are enrolling in Blue Cross Blue Shield of Michigan or moving out of an HMO coverage area.
-Coverage will begin the first day of the second month if you are voluntarily changing HMOs.
+Coverage in the new plan will begin the first day of the second month after ORS receives your materials if you're enrolling in Blue Cross Blue Shield of Michigan or moving out of an HMO coverage area.
+Coverage will begin the first day of the second month if you're voluntarily changing HMOs.

 If you have a qualifying event

 The following are considered qualifying events for adding a spouse and dependents.
-You must submit proofs with the application within 30 days of the qualifying event.
+You must submit proofs with the enrollment request within 30 days of the qualifying event.
 Photocopies are acceptable.

-- Adoption: Acceptable proof is adoption papers, a sworn statement with the date of placement, or a court order verifying placement.
+- Adoption: Acceptable proof is adoption papers, a sworn statement with the date of placement, or a court order verifying placement AND the child's government-issued birth certificate.
 In a legal adoption, a child is eligible for coverage as of the date of placement.
 Placement occurs when you become legally obligated for the total or partial support of the child in anticipation of adoption.

 - Birth: Acceptable proof is a government-issued birth certificate.

-- Death: Acceptable proof is an original death certificate.
+- Death: Acceptable proof is a death certificate.

 - Medicare Part B enrollment.
 Acceptable proof is a letter from the Social Security Administration showing confirmation of Part B enrollment.
-This qualifying event applies if the enrollee was previously terminated or denied enrollment because of no Part B coverage.
+This qualifying event applies if the enrollee was previously terminated or if enrollment was denied because they didn't have Part B coverage.

 If you have an insurance question

-If you have questions or a problem with insurance enrollment, need to add or remove a spouse or dependent, or change your insurance carrier, contact ORS.
-The quickest way to do this is through miAccount.
+If you have questions or a problem with insurance enrollment, need to add or remove a spouse or dependent, or change your insurance carrier, use miAccount.
 You can also complete the Insurance Enrollment/Change Request (R0452G) form found on our website.

 Your medical records are private